 New Revised Standard Version, copyright 1989, by the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.
 USCCB approved.

 Today’s Gospel reminds us that “everyone who exalts himself will be humbled, but the one who humbles himself will be exalted.”
-It takes humility to look at our own actions, or those of an institution that we are a part of, and to make the necessary changes to bring it more in line with God’s desire for us.
+Humility before God means recognizing that God is God, and we are not.
+It involves understanding that our wants and desires may have selfish origins, or or may not ultimately be oriented toward God.
+It takes humility to look at our own actions and to make the necessary changes to bring them more in line with God’s invitation to us.

 What is an aspect of your life that you can look at humbly, and make changes to more closely align with God?